-You edit the httpd.conf file to enable Secure Sockets Layer (SSL) communication between the Symantec Endpoint Protection Manager server and the clients.
+You edit the httpd.conf file to enable secure communication between the Symantec Endpoint Protection Manager server and the clients using the HTTPS protocol.

-If you need to use an alternate port for SSL communication, you must change the port assignment in Symantec Endpoint Protection Manager first.
+If you need to use an alternate port for secure communication, you must change the port assignment in Symantec Endpoint Protection Manager first.

-To enable SSL for the Apache web server
+To enable HTTPS for the Apache web server

 In a text editor, open the following file:

-Find the following entry and remove the hash mark (#) from the text string:
+Find the following text string and remove the hash mark (#):

 Save and then close the file.